- PRG to PRF: using GGM PRF construction

 PRG to PRF

-Since PRF is somewhat a "random access" version of PRG, one may want to simulate a PRF $F(k,i)$ by enumerating a PRG $G(k)$ to its $i$th value.
+Since PRF is somewhat a "random access" version of PRG, one may want to simulate a PRF F(k,i) by enumerating a PRG G(k) to its ith value.
 However, this design takes exponential time and is thus not satisfactory.
 There are many method to build an efficient secure PRF out of a secure PRG, and here we present the arguably most intuitive one (which is also the first one): the Goldreich-Goldwasser-Micali construction [GGM'84].
-Given a PRG $G:\{0,1\}^m\rightarrow\{0,1\}^{2m}$, let $G_0,G_1$ be the left and right halves of $G$, ie., $G(k)=G_0(k)||G_1(k)$.
-A PRF $F:\{0,1\}^m \times \{0,1\}^n\rightarrow \{0,1\}^m$ is defined by $$F(k, x_1...x_n) = G_{x_n}(G_{x_{n-1}}(...(G_{x_2}(G_{x_1}(k))...)).$$ The security of the construction can be easily proven by induction on $n$.
+Given a PRG G:\{0,1\}^m\rightarrow\{0,1\}^{2m}, let G_0,G_1 be the left and right halves of G, ie., G(k)=G_0(k)||G_1(k).
+A PRF F:\{0,1\}^m \times \{0,1\}^n\rightarrow \{0,1\}^m is defined by F(k, x_1...x_n) = G_{x_n}(G_{x_{n-1}}(...(G_{x_2}(G_{x_1}(k))...)).
+The security of the construction can be easily proven by induction on n.
 Its fixed parameter security is given by the following theorem, though we omit the proof due to its technicality:PRP to PRG

 Counter mode.Example.
-(OTP vs PRF) A one-bit PRF defined by $E(k,m)=k\oplus m$ is secure, since its distribution is exact the set of all one-bit PRPs.
-However, an $n$-bit PRF defined in similar way is no longer a secure PRF, since $E(k,m_1)\oplus E(k,m_2) = m_1\oplus m_2$ is obviously not random.
+(OTP vs PRF) A one-bit PRF defined by E(k,m)=k\oplus m is secure, since its distribution is exact the set of all one-bit PRPs.
+However, an n-bit PRF defined in similar way is no longer a secure PRF, since E(k,m_1)\oplus E(k,m_2) = m_1\oplus m_2 is obviously not random.

 Example.
 (PRP vs PRF) A secure invertible PRF is clearly a secure PRP.
 A secure PRP, however, may not be a secure PRF, since a PRP must be invertible, and thus is not random when looked upon as a PRF.
-On the other hand, the PRF Switching Lemma tolds as if the input length is sufficiently large, then a secure PRP is indeed a secure PRF by thr PRF Switching Lemma: Let $E$ be an secure PRP over $(\mathcal K, \mathcal M)$.
-For an adversary that makes at most $q$ queries, then $$|Adv_{PRF}(A,E)-Adv_{PRP}(A,E)|\le q^2/|\mathcal M|.$$
+On the other hand, the PRF Switching Lemma tolds as if the input length is sufficiently large, then a secure PRP is indeed a secure PRF by thr PRF Switching Lemma: Let E be an secure PRP over (\mathcal K, \mathcal M).
+For an adversary that makes at most q queries, then |Adv_{PRF}(A,E)-Adv_{PRP}(A,E)|\le q^2/|\mathcal M|.